RasaHQ/helm-charts/charts/rasa-bot/README.md

 applicationSettings:
   rasaX:
     enabled: true
     # here you have to put URL to Rasa Enterprise
     url: "http://rasa-x-rasa-x:5002"
   endpoints:
     # In order to send messages to the same
-    # event broker as Rasa Enterprise uses we can pass
+    # event broker as Rasa X / Enterprise does we can pass
     # a custom configuration.
     eventBroker:
       type: "pika"